You’ve probably heard of these traditional sales strategies: ‘top-down’ and ‘bottom-up’.

 Several years ago we were working with a Senior Center.
 The organizational leadership had a combined 74 years of experience working in the sector and the Executive Director was a published author on the subject of ‘Aging in Place’.

-The Senior Center applied for a grant and been rejected.
+The Senior Center applied for a grant and had been rejected.

 So, here was our coaching to the Senior Center, “Go back and meet with the Executive Director.
 Ask her about her strategy.
 Don’t focus on your own funding.
 Genuinely offer yourself as a willing partner with YEARS of experience in this area to help.”